HonAnson/hong_kong_restaurants/README.md

 # hong_kong_restaurants

-list of restaurants I store in hong kong
+I store a list of restaurants I have eaten in Hong Kong here.
+I might or might not recommend them.